Alexander Kearsey: Cricket

 As a cricketer, Kearsey's batting style is unknown, but is known he fielded as a wicket-keeper.
 While serving in the British Raj, he made his first-class debut for the Europeans against the Parsees in 1903.
 He ended the Europeans first-innings unbeaten on 0.
 In their second-innings, he was dismissed for 2 runs by Maneksha Bulsara.
 His second first-class appearance came for the Europeans in 1905, in a repeat of his debut match.
 In this match, he was dismissed for a duck by Jehangir Warden in the Europeans first-innings, while in their second-innings he was dismissed for 4 runs by the same bowler.
 Taking up position behind the stumps, he took a single catch and made a single stumping.
 He later made two Minor Counties Championship appearances in 1913 for Buckinghamshire, against Berkshire and Wiltshire.
 He did not appear for Buckinghamshire after this season.

-Personal life
+Later life

-Kearsey married Frances Mitford, the daughter of Algernon Freeman-Mitford, 1st Baron Redesdale and Lady Clementina Gertrude Helen Ogilvy, on 30 April 1907.
-The couple had one son.
-Kearsey died in Wandsworth, London on 8 October 1967.
-He had survived his wife Frances, who had died in 1951, by 16 years.
+Kearsey died in Wandsworth, London, on 8 October 1967.
+He had married, in 1907, Hon.
+Frances Mitford (1875–1951), eldest daughter of Lord Redesdale.
+They had one daughter, Clementine (b.
+1908).